Emphysema causes, symptoms, treatment. Pulmonary emphysema: what it is, symptoms, treatment, causes, gymnastics. Complications of emphysema

 This disease sometimes leads to various complications.
 Among them:

-• Complications of an infectious type...
+• Infectious complications.
 Pneumonia often develops, and lung abscesses occur.

-• Insufficient breathing.
-Since there is a violation of the metabolic process between oxygen and carbon dioxide in the lungs.
+• Inadequate breathing.
+Because there is a disruption in the exchange process between oxygen and carbon dioxide in the lungs.

-• Heart failure...
-In the severe course of the disease, there is an increase in pulmonary pressure.
+• Heart failure.
+IN severe course disease, there is an increase in pulmonary pressure.
 In this regard, there is an increase in the right ventricle and atrium.
-All cardiac departments gradually change.
-Therefore, there is a violation of the supply of blood to the heart.
+All parts of the heart gradually change.
+Therefore, there is a disruption in the blood supply to the heart.

-• Surgical complications...
-If the cavity, which is located near a large bronchus, ruptures, then air can penetrate into it.
-The formation of pneumothorax occurs.
+• Surgical complications.
+If the cavity, which is located near a large bronchus, ruptures, then air can enter it.
+Pneumothorax forms.
 If the septum between the alveoli is damaged, bleeding will occur.

-What is the prognosis of life with pulmonary emphysema?
+What is the prognosis for life with emphysema?
 It is impossible to say exactly how long they live.
 It all depends on the nature of the disease and its treatment.

-If you turn to a medical institution for help in time and follow all procedures, then the disease is slightly inhibited.
-The condition improves, and the disability is postponed.
+If you seek help in time medical institution and follow all the procedures, then the disease is slowed down a little.
+The condition improves, and disability is postponed.

-If emphysema developed due to the fact that there was a defect in the innate plan of the enzyme system, then no one can give a positive prognosis.
+If emphysema developed due to the fact that there was a defect in the congenital enzyme system, then no one can give a positive prognosis.

-• Detection of the disease at the initial stage
+• Detection of the disease at an early stage

-• The patient strictly follows the diet prescribed by the doctors
+• The patient strictly follows the diet prescribed by doctors

 1. Stop consuming tobacco products.

-2. Timely treatment of pulmonary diseases in order to prevent the development of the disease.
+2. Treat in a timely manner pulmonary diseases to prevent the development of the disease.

-3. Leading a healthy lifestyle helps to improve condition and keep the body healthy.
-Playing sports, doing breathing exercises, walking in the fresh air, visiting a bath - all this contributes to the normal functioning of the bronchi and lungs.
+3. Leading a healthy lifestyle helps to improve the condition and maintain the body in healthy shape.
+Exercising, doing breathing exercises, walking in the fresh air, going to the bathhouse - all this helps normal functioning bronchi and lungs.

-4. In order for the lungs to be healthy, you need to be in the forest more often, inhale the healing aromas of pine needles.
-The sea air is also useful.
-Such places contribute to the opening of the lungs and saturate the blood with oxygen.
+4. In order for your lungs to be healthy, you need to be in the forest more often, inhaling the healing aromas of pine needles.
+Sea air is also beneficial.
+Such places help open the lungs and saturate the blood with oxygen.

 5. Watch your diet.
-Fresh fruits must be present in it.
-There should also be foods with a high amount of vitamins and nutrients.
+It must contain fresh fruits.
+There should also be foods with a high amount of vitamin elements and nutrients.

 Conclusion